coreboot/coreboot/Documentation/contributing/coding_style.md

 the [Linux kernel coding style](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/plain/Documentation/process/4.Coding.rst)

 The guidelines in this file should be seen as a strong suggestion, and should overrule personal preference.
-But they may be ignored in individual instances when there are good practical reasons to do so, and reviewers are in agreement.
+They may be ignored in individual instances when there are good practical reasons to do so, and reviewers are in agreement.

 Any style questions that are not mentioned in here should be decided between the author and reviewers on a case-by-case basis.
-When modifying existing files, authors should try to match the prevalent style in that file -- otherwise, they should try to match similar existing files in coreboot.
+When modifying existing files, authors should try to match the prevalent style in that file -- otherwise, they should generally match similar existing files in coreboot.

 Bulk style changes to existing code ("cleanup patches") should avoid